Our 2019 Pakman Award Winning Entries:

 - The submission demonstrates that the business, organisation, community group or individuals are committed to demonstrating excellence in waste management and recycling as a strategic / key objective into the future.

-Best of luck and we look forward to receiving your entry!
+Best of luck and we look forward to receiving your entry in 2021!